yyberi/fmi-open-pv-forecast/for_advanced_users.md

 ___
 # Advanced usage
 The code has been commented and structured so that it should be easy to modify as needed.
 This file contains some information on how the program actually works.
-See code files for additional documentation.
+See also the code files for additional documentation.
 ___

 ## Terminology